-CSS 483 Bioinformatics Algorithms Covers basic molecular biology to aid in the understanding of bioinformatics current problems that need computational tools.
-Explores fundamental bioinformatics algorithms of current and future Students bioinformatics systems. implement algorithms on practical biology problems.
+CSS 483 Bioinformatics Algorithms Covers basic molecular biology to aid in the understanding of current bioinformatics problems that computational tools.
+Explores fundamental bioinformatics algorithms of current and future systems. bioinformatics Students implement algorithms on practical biology problems.
 Prerequisite: CSS 343, which may be taken concurrently.
 (5)